 The Faculty of Arts & Science (St. George) CR/NCR option is NOT available for:

 - Faculty of Arts & Science non-degree students (see below for note to graduating students);

 - students from other faculties or divisions who are taking an Arts & Science course (except current undergraduate degree students in the Faculty of Architecture, Landscape and Design, UTM, UTSC);

 - courses offered by other divisions taken by Arts & Science or Architecture degree students.

-- starting 2013-2014 Fall/Winter: courses where an individual student works on independent study or individual research supervised by a professor; First Year Seminars (199s); Research Excursions (399s); Foundational Year Program courses (College Ones, Munk One); Rotman Commerce (RSM) courses; field courses; courses taken as part of the Summer Abroad program; courses evaluated on Pass/Fail basis
+- courses where an individual student works on independent study or individual research supervised by a professor; First Year Seminars (199s); Research Opportunity Program (299s); Research Excursions (399s); Foundational Year Program courses (College Ones, Munk One); Rotman Commerce (RSM) courses; field courses; courses taken as part of the Summer Abroad program; courses evaluated on Pass/Fail basis

 When can I add or remove a CR/NCR option?

 Eligible students may add a CR/NCR option beginning on the first day of classes of the relevant session.

 The deadline to add or remove a CR/NCR option is the same as the deadline to drop the course without academic penalty.
 See the Faculty's Important Dates section for exact dates.
 If you miss this deadline and have concerns about your progress in courses, you should seek advice at your College Registrar’s office without delay.

 How do I add or remove a CR/NCR option?